Food and drink prohibitions: Causes

 Sometimes food prohibitions enter national or local law, as with the ban on cattle abattoirs in most of India, and horse slaughter in the United States.
 Even after reversion to Chinese rule, Hong Kong has not lifted its ban on supplying meat from dogs and cats, created during British rule.

 Environmentalism, ethical consumerism and other activist movements are giving rise to new prohibitions and eating guidelines.
 A fairly recent addition to cultural food prohibitions is the meat and eggs of endangered species or animals that are otherwise protected by law or international treaty.
 Examples of such protected species include some species of whales, sea turtles, and migratory birds.
 Similarly, sustainable seafood advisory lists and certification discourage the consumption of certain seafoods due to unsustainable fishing.
 Organic certification prohibits certain synthetic chemical inputs during food production, or genetically modified organisms, irradiation, and the use of sewage sludge.
-The Fair Trade movement and certification discourage the consumption of food and other goods produced in exploitative working conditions.
-Other social movements generating taboos include Local Food and The 100-Mile Diet, both of which encourage abstinence from non-locally produced food, and veganism, in which adherents endeavour not to use or consume animal products of any kind.
+The fair trade movement and certification discourage the consumption of food and other goods produced in exploitative working conditions.
+Other social movements generating taboos include local food and The 100-Mile Diet, both of which encourage abstinence from non-locally produced food, and veganism, in which adherents endeavour not to use or consume animal products of any kind.

 Prohibited foods

 Amphibians

 Judaism strictly forbids the consumption of amphibians such as frogs.
 The restriction is described in Leviticus 11:29-30 and 42–43.
 Derivative chemical products from amphibians, as well as with other proscribed animals, must be avoided.

 In other cultures, foods such as frog legs are treasured as delicacies, and the animals may be raised commercially in some circumstances.
 However, environmental concerns over the endangerment of frogs, even possibly pushing them into extinction, due to overconsumption has prompted legal action in nations such as France to limit their use in food.
 The French Ministry of Agriculture began taking measures to protect native frog species in 1976, and efforts have continued since.
-Mass commercial harvesting of the animals was banned in 1980, though international imports as well as private, individual hunting and cooking remains legal in many areas.
+Mass commercial harvesting of the animals was banned in 1980, though international imports as well as private, individual hunting and cooking remain legal in many areas.

 Bats

 In Judaism, the Deuteronomic Code and Priestly Code explicitly prohibit the bat.
-Bat meat is haram (prohibited) in Islam.
+Bat meat, like that of all predatory land animals, is haram (prohibited) in Islam.